shopsys/monorepo-tools/project-base/docs/cookbook/adding-new-page-with-recently-bought-products.md

 The content of `{% block title %}` will be pasted into the `<title>` tag of the resulting HTML page.
 The `{% block main_content %}` should contain the actual content of your new page.
-Simple static heading should be enough at the moment as there are no data to display yet.
+The simple static heading should be enough at the moment as there are no data to display yet.

 To allow for future translation into other languages wrap all static texts in `|trans` Twig filter.